 - Victoria Falls

-Lying on the border of Zimbabwe and Zambia, Victoria Falls is one of the greatest attractions in Africa as well as one of the most incredible waterfalls in the entire world.
-Known as the "Smoke that Thunders" due to its rising mist and roaring waters, this UNESCO World Heritage Site holds the record for the largest curtain of falling water throughout the world.
-The ongoing flow of water derives from the Zambezi River, which stretches over 1,500 miles long and plummets over 350 feet into a series of gorges below.
+Lying on the border of Zimbabwe and Zambia, Victoria Falls is one of the most fantastic attractions in Africa and one of the most incredible waterfalls in the world.
+Known as the "Smoke that Thunders" due to its rising mist and roaring waters, this UNESCO World Heritage Site holds the record for the world's largest curtain of falling water.
+The ongoing water flow derives from the Zambezi River, which stretches over 1,500 miles long and plummets over 350 feet into a series of gorges below.
 One of the most well-known spots associated with Victoria Falls is the Devil's Pool, a naturally-made infinity pool that sits right on the edge of the cliffs.
-Lush and active rainforests surround the falls, and visitors can speculate out onto the natural wonder on the 1905 Victoria Falls Bridge.
+Lush and active rainforests surround the falls, and visitors can speculate about the natural wonder on the 1905 Victoria Falls Bridge.

 - The Shona

 The Shona people are Zimbabwe's earliest inhabitants and, to this day, the country's largest ethnic group.
-It's tribe members are divided into five different clans located in the east regions of Zimbabwe.
-80% of Zimbabwe's total population identify as Shona people.
+Its tribe members are divided into five clans in the eastern regions of Zimbabwe.
+80% of Zimbabwe's total population identifies as Shona people.
 These tribe members are traditionally agricultural and reside in homes called mushas, individual rounded huts that stand for specialty functions, such as kitchens and living areas.
-The Shona people are very well known in the arts for their stone sculptures as well as their creative hand at making pottery.
-Throughout Zimbabwe, there are several ancient stone structures that are believed to be built by this tribe.
-These stone walls were the foundation of Great Zimbabwe, an 800-hectare city that was once a main trading hub, and today is recognized as a UNESCO World Heritage site.
+The Shona people are very well known in the arts for their stone sculptures and their creative hand at making pottery.
+Several ancient stone structures are believed to be built throughout Zimbabwe by this tribe.
+These stone walls were the foundation of Great Zimbabwe, an 800-hectare city that was once the central trading hub and today is recognized as a UNESCO World Heritage site.

 - Great Zimbabwe ruins of Masvingo

-The Great Zimbabwe ruins of Masvingo stand as the largest collection of ruins in Africa located south of the Sahara Desert.
-Situated between the Zambezi and Limpopo Rivers, these ruins of a once-outstanding city are comprised of intricate dry stone turrets, platforms and stairways.
-The term "masvingo" means "fort" in the Shona language, and is commonly referred to as "the fort near Fort Victoria".
+The Great Zimbabwe ruins of Masvingo stand as the most extensive collection of African ruins located south of the Sahara Desert.
+Situated between the Zambezi and Limpopo Rivers, these ruins of a once-outstanding city are comprised of intricate dry stone turrets, platforms, and stairways.
+The term "Masvingo" means "fort" in the Shona language and is commonly referred to as "the fort near Fort Victoria."
 These granite walls are a symbol of culturally great wealth as well as incredible architectural skills.
-In fact, archaeologist Peter Farlake stated that these ruins display "an architecture that is unparalleled elsewhere in Africa or beyond".
+Archaeologist Peter Farlake stated that these ruins display "an unparalleled architecture elsewhere in Africa or beyond."

 - Zambezi River

 Crossing over six countries (Zambia, Angola, Namibia, Botswana, Zimbabwe, and Mozambique) and spilling over a handful of waterfalls, the Zambezi River is Africa's 4th largest river, running the length of over 1,500 miles.
 This sprawling river is also the largest river that flows into the Indian Ocean from Africa.
 This "River of Life" supports millions of people that inhabit the surrounding areas.
 These locals thrive on fishing in the river's waters and the rich floodplain soils.
 The Zambezi River is home to only a few bridges, with the most impressive and well-known bridge, the Victoria Falls Bridge.
-Visitors to the river can spot a variety of wildlife on the banks as well as in the surrounding forests, or sit and enjoy the peaceful landscape.
+Visitors to the river can spot various wildlife on the banks and in the surrounding forests or sit and enjoy the peaceful landscape.

 Already booked on one of our packages to Zimbabwe?
 See everything you need to know before you go.